Elegance Moves the World: LEPAS L6 PHEV Global Journey of Elegant Driving Wraps Up

-WUHU, China, May 07, 2026 (GLOBE NEWSWIRE) -- During the 2026 International Business Summit, LEPAS, Chery Group’s premium new energy vehicle (NEV) brand, completed the LEPAS L6 PHEV Global Journey of Elegant Driving across China.
-As a key validation stage within LEPAS’s three-step strategy — “debut, validation, and co-creation”—the journey began at Auto China 2026, regrouped in Wuxi, and concluded at the LEPAS Global Partner Conference in Wuhu.
+WUHU, China, May 08, 2026 (GLOBE NEWSWIRE) -- During the 2026 International Business Summit, Chery Group's LEPAS L6 PHEV Global Journey of Elegant Driving successfully completed its comprehensive test drive across China.
+As a key validation stage within LEPAS’s three-step strategy—“debut, validation, and co-creation”—the journey began at Auto China 2026, regrouped in Wuxi, and concluded at the LEPAS Global Partner Conference in Wuhu.
 Covering diverse road conditions and real-world scenarios, it showcased the model’s overall strength while reinforcing the brand vision of “Elegance Moves the World.”

 Throughout the journey, participants explored how a globally oriented NEV brand can redefine mobility aesthetics through elegant technology.